AnthonySteele/MvcRouteTester/README.md

 It uses the basic ideas and code by [Phil Haack for testing MVC Routes](http://haacked.com/archive/2007/12/16/testing-routes-in-asp.net-mvc.aspx) and by [Filip W for testing API Routes](http://www.strathweb.com/2012/08/testing-routes-in-asp-net-web-api/).
 It puts them together in one convenient package.
 I have told them both about this use of thier code and they are happy to see it here.

 It relies on [NUnit](http://www.nunit.org/) and [Moq](http://code.google.com/p/moq/).
-But if you needed to use other equivalent libraries for assertions and mocks, it should be easy to swap out these dependencies.
+But if you needed to use other equivalent libraries for assertions and mocks, it should be easy to swap out these dependencies in the source.

 ## Credits

-Put together by Anthony Steele.
 Basic idea and code for unit testing MVC routes by Phil Haack.
 Initial code for testing API routes by Filip W. Idea behind writing strongly typed, fluent tests from [MvcContrib](http://mvccontrib.codeplex.com), initial code from MvcContrib hacked on by Matt Gray and [Daniel Kalotay](https://github.com/kalotay) at [7Digital](http://www.7digital.com/).
+Put together by Anthony Steele.

 ## Licence